Generalized Pitman-Stanley polytope: vertices and faces: The th Pitman-Stanley polytope as a flow polytope

 \begin{remark} Alternatively, there is an equivalent interpretation of $\Psi$ using the rows of the plane partition.
 In this reformulation, given a plane partition of shape $\theta(\aaa,\bb)$, we obtain a lattice point $\xx$ of $\mathcal{F}_{G(n,m)}(\aaa,\bb)$ where $x_{1j}+\cdots + x_{ij}$ is the number of elements greater than or equal to $j$ in row $n-i+1$.
 Note that downward flows in this lattice point of $\mathcal{F}_{G(n,m)}(\aaa,\bb)$ are dependent on horizontal flows.
 Thus, we can recursively fill in these downward flows to construct the complete flow through this graph.
 See Figure~\ref{fig: other bijection pp to int flows} for an example.
 This bijection for $m=1$ appeared in \cite[Thm.
 12]{Pitman_Stanley_1999}.

-Whereas in the description of $\Psi$ in the proof above, we decomposed the integral flow into non-crossing trajectories, here we decompose the plane partition into an $(m+2)$-chain of nested partitions starting from $\mu$ to $\lambda$.
+Whereas in the description of $\Psi$ in the proof above, we decomposed the integral flow into noncrossing trajectories, here we decompose the plane partition into an $(m+2)$-chain of nested partitions starting from $\mu$ to $\lambda$.

 \end{remark}